hesam-lfz/dicey-chess/README.md

-# full-stack-project
+# dicey-chess-web

-A full stack TypeScript solo project.
+A full-stack TypeScript ReactJS website featuring a variation of the game of chess called "Dicey Chess"

 ## Getting Started